Assistant Professor - Nursing, Health Promo/Disease Prevention, Memphis - 19000002DS

-The University of Tennessee Health Science Center, College of Nursing, seeks candidates for a full-time, non-tenure, Assistant Professor position in the Department of Health Promotion & Disease Prevention.
-This faculty position will be responsible for teaching within the DNP program.
-The University of Tennessee Health Science Center embraces four missions: education, research, clinical care and institutional service.
+The University of Tennessee Health Science Center, College of Nursing, is accepting applications for a full-time, tenure-track Associate Professor to Professor position in the Department of Health Promotion and Disease Prevention.

 Earned doctoral degree from an accredited university required.

-Unencumbered licensure as a registered nurse and advanced practice nurse in Tennessee or eligibility to obtain licensure in Tennessee required.
+Unencumbered licensure as a registered nurse in Tennessee or eligibility to obtain licensure in Tennessee required.

-Applicants should attach curriculum vitae and photocopies of transcripts to application.
+Applicants should attach curriculum vitae, two letters of recommendation and photocopies of transcripts to the application.

 The University of Tennessee Health Science Center is the flagship statewide, public, academic health institution in Tennessee.
 Founded in 1911, the mission of the University of Tennessee Health Science Center is to improve the health and well-being of Tennesseans and the global community by fostering integrated, collaborative, and inclusive education, research, scientific discovery, clinical care, and public service.
 Employing more than 4,600 people on its faculty, staff, and not-for-profit corporation faculty practice groups, and with more than 3,200 students across the state, UTHSC contributes $4 billion to the economy of Tennessee.